mananm2/FLAM/README.md

 pip install -r requirements.txt
 ```

 The repository contains three main folders along with jupyter notebooks to demonstrate the case studies in the paper.
 The notebooks and functions are flushed with comments and explanations to make the code self-explanatory.
-It is recommended to use [Google Colab](https://colab.research.google.com/?utm_source=scs-index) with [GPU acceleration](https://colab.research.google.com/notebooks/gpu.ipynb) if models are trained from scratch.
+It is recommended to use [Google Colab](https://colab.research.google.com/?utm_source=scs-index) with [GPU acceleration](https://colab.research.google.com/notebooks/gpu.ipynb) if models need to be trained from scratch.

 ### Data
 The data used in the notebooks is in the `data` folder.
 The L-PBF images are in `data/Laser Powder Bed Fusion` where folders `0`, `1`, and `annotations` are for post-spreading images (.jpg and .tif), post-fusion images (.jpg and .tif), and the segmentation masks (.npy) respectively.
 The same logic follows for `data/Binder Jet`.
 The entire data from binder jetting is not provided; instead, only the cropped files and anotations used in the paper (Client 9) are provided.
 The code only uses .jpg file extensions.